On finite groups whose coprime graph is a divisor graph: Introduction

 In \cite{Ma13}, the authors introduced the concept of a coprime graph of a group.
-For a group $G$, the {\em coprime graph} of $G$, denoted by $\Gamma(G)$, is the undirected graph with vertex set $G$ and two distinct vertices $x,y$ are adjacent if and only if $o(x)$ and $o(y)$ are relatively prime, that is, $(o(x),o(y))=1$, where $o(x)$ and $o(y)$ are the orders of $x$ and $y$, respectively.
+For a group $G$, the {\em coprime graph} of $G$, denoted by $\Gamma(G)$, is the undirected graph with vertex set $G$ and two distinct vertices $x,y$ are adjacent if $o(x)$ and $o(y)$ are relatively prime, that is, $(o(x),o(y))=1$.
 The authors in \cite{Ma13} explored how the properties of graphs can effect on the properties of groups.
-Dorbidi \cite{Do} showed that, for any finite group $G$, the clique number of $\Gamma(G)$ is equal to the chromatic number of $\Gamma(G)$, and classified the groups whose coprime graph is complete $r$-partite or planar.
-Selvakumar and Subajini \cite{Se} classified the finite groups whose coprime graph has (non)orientable genus one.
-Hamm and Way \cite{Ha} gave the exact value of the independence number of the coprime graph of a dihedral group and studied the finite groups whose coprime graph is perfect.
+Dorbidi \cite{Do} showed that, for every finite group $G$, the clique number of $\Gamma(G)$ is equal to the chromatic number of $\Gamma(G)$, and classified the groups whose coprime graph is complete $r$-partite or planar.
+Selvakumar and Subajini \cite{Se} classified the finite groups whose coprime graph has genus one.
+Hamm and Way \cite{Ha} obtained the exact value of the independence number of the coprime graph of a dihedral group and studied the finite groups whose coprime graph is perfect.
 Alraqad {\em et al.} \cite{Al} obtained all finite groups whose coprime graph has precisely $3$ end-vertices.

-All graphs considered in this paper are simple graph, without loops and multiple edges.
+Every graph considered in this paper is simple, without loops and multiple edges.
 Let $\Gamma$ be a graph.
 Denote by $V(\Gamma)$ and $E(\Gamma)$ the vertex set and edge set of $\Gamma$, respectively.
-An {\em orientation} $D$ of an undirected graph $\Gamma$ is an assignment of exactly one direction to each of the edges of $\Gamma$.
-A {\em transmitter} of this orientation $D$ is a vertex having indegree $0$ and a receiver of $D$ is a vertex having outdegree $0$.
+An {\em orientation} $D$ of an undirected graph $\Gamma$ is an assignment of exactly one direction to each edge of $\Gamma$.
+Let $D$ be an orientation of $\Gamma$.
+A {\em transmitter} of $D$ is a vertex having indegree $0$ and a {\em receiver} of $D$ is a vertex having outdegree $0$.
 A vertex $b$ of $D$ is {\em transitive} provided that its outdegree and indegree are both greater than zero, and $(a,b),(b,c)\in E(D)$ must imply $(a,c)\in E(D)$, where $a,c\in V(D)$ and $(a,b)\in E(D)$ means that there is a directed edge from $a$ to $b$ in $D$.
 A {\em graph labeling} of a graph is an assignment of integers to the vertices or edges or both, subject to certain conditions have been motivated by practical problems.
 Labeled graphs serve useful mathematical models for a broad range of applications, such as, satellite communication through \cite{P} and life sciences \cite{Fo}.